In the previous posts, we talked about constants and variables, as well as conditionals and loops.

 Functions do the same thing in programming.

 By packaging a procedure into a named unit, a function allows us to standardize logic.
 No matter where it is called from, and no matter when it is used, the same input should lead to the same result.
-That makes the outcome more predictable, and it also improves overall quality.
+That makes the outcome more predictable, and predictability is extremely important in programming.

 This matters even more when people work together.